 When you create a virtual segment on the stack, the available physical segments consist of network segments.
-On IPS devices only, slot 4 is reserved for the stacking bus.

 Active Responder policy - quarantine actions

 When you want a stack to quarantine network traffic, use the SMS to create an Active Responder policy that propagates the IPS Quarantine action set to the stack.
 Responder applies the policy thresholds to the stack so that a filter hit on any stack member is applied to the policy threshold, and any stack member that inspects the traffic can also quarantine the traffic when the stack-level policy is triggered.